explicit09/LINK-X/docs/setup/AWS_SETUP_GUIDE.md

-# AWS Credentials Setup Guide for LINK-X
+# AWS Credentials Setup Guide for LEARN-X

-This guide will help you set up AWS credentials for the LINK-X project to enable S3 file storage functionality.
+This guide will help you set up AWS credentials for the LEARN-X project to enable S3 file storage functionality.

 ## Prerequisites